blacklightpy/vaultofknowledge/Magnetic Monopoles.md

 - In GUT theories, early universe would've produced magnetic monopoles.
 But it is hard to reproduce, and [[Large Hadron Collider|LHC]] energies are too low for them.

 # Studies
-- https://news.ycombinator.com/item?id=38550994: Discovery of magnetic monopole quasi-particles, which are multiple particles whose combined spin effects generate a monopole on a 2D cross-section.
+- [HN Thread](https://news.ycombinator.com/item?id=38550994) | [Nature Materials Open Access) Article](https://www.nature.com/articles/s41563-023-01737-4): Discovery of magnetic monopole quasi-particles, which are multiple particles whose combined spin effects generate a monopole on a 2D cross-section.
 Not a big deal fundamentally.
 But could be in line with my idea of making magnetic monopoles manually.
 -
 # Implications
 Their existence would imply: